Babou Ceesay

-Baboucarr Alieu Ceesay (born 1979) is a British actor.
-He is known for his role in Guerrilla.
-He also starred as the main antagonist Pilgrim in season 3 of the AMC TV series Into the Badlands.
+Baboucarr Alieu Ceesay (born 17 November 1978) is a British actor.
+His film credits include Eye in the Sky (2015), Rogue One (2016), The Best of Enemies (2019) and Killer Heat (2024).
+On television, he is known for A.D.
+The Bible Continues (2015), Guerrilla (2017), Into the Badlands (2018-19) and Alien: Earth (2025-present).
+He has also been cast in A Knight of the Seven Kingdoms season 2 (2027).

 Early life and education

-Ceesay was born in London, England, and grew up in West Africa.
-He is a dual-national and is of Gambian descent.

-He trained at the Oxford School of Drama.
-He has also been involved in many significant projects on stage, including The Overwhelming opposite Andrew Garfield and A Midsummer Night's Dream.
-He studied Microbiology at Imperial College London, and also worked as an internal auditor at accounting firm, Deloitte.
+Ceesay was born in London, and grew up in West Africa.
+He holds dual citizenship and is of Gambian descent.
+Ceesay trained on the One Year Course at the Oxford School of Drama and has been involved in many significant projects on stage, including The Overwhelming, opposite Andrew Garfield, and A Midsummer Night's Dream.
+Before attending drama school, Ceesay studied Microbiology at Imperial College London, and also worked as an internal auditor at accounting firm, Deloitte.